-[TBADF]

-The specified file descriptor does not refer to a transport endpoint.
+[TBADF] The specified file descriptor does not refer to a transport endpoint.

 t_getstate(3N), t_open(3N), t_unbind(3N).
+Network Programmer's Guide.

 The t_close function returns 0 on success and -1 on failure, and t_errno is set to indicate the error.